 - Privacy laws that affect candidate information

 - Suggestions for safeguarding data

 Candidate data privacy

-Candidates who may even become your employees in the future need the assurance that their personal information is safe and correctly handled.
-Hence, data protection and privacy matter for future employees.
+Candidates who may become your employees in the future need assurance that their personal information is safe and correctly handled.

 Here's a list of what recruiters need to be mindful of when gathering candidate information and when conducting pre-employment checks: